-On site (two words) means “at a specific location” and is usually used as an adverb.
-Onsite (one word) is an adjective that describes a noun.
-Both spellings are correct, but they are used differently in sentences.
+On site (two words) means “at a specific location” and is used as an adverb.
+Onsite (one word) is an adjective used before a noun.
+Both are correct, but they are used differently in sentences.

-Here’s the easy rule: Use on site when talking about where something happens.
-Example: The team is working on site.
+Here’s the simple rule: Use on site when describing where something happens.
+Example: The technician is working on site.
 Use onsite before a noun.
-Example: We offer onsite support and onsite training.
-Understanding this small difference can improve clarity and confidence in your writing.
+Example: We provide onsite support and onsite training.
+Knowing this difference helps improve clarity and professional writing.

 I Am On Site Meaning Explained